 - that any person or corporate body which deliberately ignores or denies the aforementioned shall forfeit all claim to Yorkshire status.

-GOD SAVE THE QUEEN!
+GOD SAVE THE KING!

 3. Yes- Welly wanging does exist and it takes place on Yorkshire Day- Join in it’s fun!